MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 > - For browser automation to work successfully, use a launch browser action to open your web browser within the picture-in-picture window and enable the **Power Automate browser extension** on the **Picture-in-picture** user data folder.
 > - Use the [troubleshooter in Power Automate for desktop](/power-automate/desktop-flows/troubleshooter) to diagnose issues related to picture-in-picture.

-If it's set to **Browser default**, the browser within the picture-in-picture session uses the default user data folder, which is the same as the one used when the flow runs in the main session.
+If set to **Browser default**, the browser within the picture-in-picture session uses the default user data folder, which is the same as the one used when the flow runs in the main session.

 > [!IMPORTANT]
 >
 > - When **User data folder** is set to **Browser default**, the web browser can only open in one session at a time.

-When it's set to **Custom**, you can enter a custom user data folder to be used by the browser in picture-in-picture flow runs.
+When set to **Custom**, you can enter a custom user data folder to be used by the browser in picture-in-picture flow runs.

 ## Known issues and limitations

 - If you're using a PIN to sign in to Windows, PIN authentication only works the first time the picture-in-picture session is opened.
 After that, it can only be authenticated with username and password.
 - Applications that start on Windows startup are automatically opened within the picture-in-picture session as well.
 This might cause a conflict between the two sessions, as two instances of an application are running concurrently.
-To avoid this, don't set the applications to start automatically on Windows startup.
-To resolve this, it might be required to sign out and sign in again or restart the machine.
+To avoid this issue, don't set the applications to start automatically on Windows startup.
+To resolve this issue, it might be required to sign out and sign in again or restart the machine.
 - Windows Home editions aren't supported.
 - The machine can't be restarted or shut down while the picture-in-picture session is open.
 - The clipboard is shared between the picture-in-picture session and the main session.